Why limited company buy to let?

 Higher rate tax relief

 Between 2017 and 2020, the government restricted the amount of buy to let tax relief that an individual landlord can claim against their mortgage interest.
 Over the period, tax relief on your mortgage interest will be cut from its current maximum of 45% to 20% for top rate and higher rate taxpayers.

 Since this change in tax relief on buy to let mortgage interest does not affect limited companies, there is a taxation benefit for the investor to hold a limited company buy to let.

 Change in taxation of company dividends

-From April 2016, taxation on dividends from limited companies is changing and there will be a dividend allowance of £5000.
+There is currently an annual dividend allowance of £1,000.
 Therefore, if you are a director of a limited company holding buy to lets, you can potentially receive tax-free dividend on the investment income via the Ltd company.

 Free investing to build your property portfolio with a limited company

 Profits retained within your limited company are not liable to income tax.
 This generates cash to reinvest more quickly.
-Corporation tax on limited company profit is reducing to 18% by 2020.
+Corporation tax on limited company profit is currently 18% but rising to 25%.
 This is well below the higher income tax rate of 40%.

 This is a valuable tax benefit for the higher rate tax paying buy to let investor who owns their property through a limited company.